sylefeb/Silice/projects/ice-v/README.md

 ## The Ice-V design: code walkthrough

 Now that we have tested the Ice-V let's dive into the code!
-The [entire design](ice-v.ice) fits in less than 300 lines of Silice code (~160 without comments).
+The [entire processor](ice-v.ice) fits in less than 300 lines of Silice code (~130 without comments).

 A Risc-V processor is surprisingly simple!
 This is also a good opportunity to discover some Silice syntax and features.